WorkingEdge/MS3_GMResource/README.md

 * [Icon Archive](https://iconarchive.com/browse.html) was used to source the favicon.

 ### IDE, Version Control, Storage, and Deployment
-Development was done in [GitPod](https://www.gitpod.io/), with version control using [git](https://git-scm.com/)(git add, git commit, git push), and files are stored in [GitHub](https://github.com/).
-The live site is deployed using [Heroku](https://www.heroku.com/home) and uses autonatic deployment from the GitHub repo when new code is pushed.
+[GitPod](https://www.gitpod.io/) was used for all development [git](https://git-scm.com/)(git add, git commit, git push) is used to handle version control [GitHub](https://github.com/) stores all the project files [Heroku](https://www.heroku.com/home) was used for deploying the live site and the configuration ensures autonatic deployment from the GitHub repo when new code is pushed.

 # Testing
+## Specific Test Cases

 For individual test case details see [Testing](readme_assets/testing.md).

+## General UX Testing
 In addition to the specific test cases above, cross-browser and multi-device testing was carried out by myself and some family members.
 The purpose of these was to find any issues with display or functionality on mobile, tablet or laptop devices using a variety or browsers.
 Test case: Test appearance across the site, particularly Home/landing page, individual post page, contact form: